3 Things to Consider About Standardized Test Prep Services

 You've probably heard upperclassmen talking about preparing for the SAT and ACT for years, but now it's your turn.
 Here are three things to know about test prep services and tutoring.

 As a high school student, you’ve most likely been hearing about the SAT and ACT for years.
 By now, you understand the importance of these standardized tests and how the scores can impact your admission or scholarship chances.
 Now that the school year is approaching, you might be wondering how to start your preparations for the tests.
 What’s the best way to prepare?
 Should you pay for a tutor?
-Here are three essential things that every student should consider before starting to study for the SAT or ACT
+Here are three essential things that every student should consider before starting to study for the SAT or ACT.

 Discover your learning style

-Test taking is a skill and one you can hone and improve with practice if it doesn’t come naturally to you.
+Test taking is a skill that you can hone and improve with practice if it doesn’t come naturally to you.
 Before you start looking for a test preparation service, you should assess what your learning style is and what your expectations are.
 If you don’t know what your learning style is, there are online tests you can easily take to help you find out.
-Once you know your learning style, you can find a test prep service that fits your needs and style best.
+Once you know your learning style, you can find a test prep service that best fits your needs and style.
 For example, if you’re more of a visual learner, you might do well learning from an online program since it’s presentation based.
 If you’re an auditory learner, you might do better studying with a friend or with a private tutor because you can talk through difficult questions.

 Related: 3 Things to Learn Before College for Academic Success